 The Enneagram is a map of personality based on motivations.
 It shows how we see the world and act accordingly from our innermost motivations, fears and needs.
 Once we see these patterns clearly, we can be open to transformation.
 Far from typing you into a box, discovering your type allows you to see how you perceive things through a colored lens.
 With this knowledge, you are able to transcend your habitual pitfalls and build on your inherent strengths.

-The Nine Passions, Lenses or Veils
+The Nine Passions, or Lenses

 1. ANGER / RESENTMENT – Anger is repressed, leading to continual frustration and dissatisfaction.